Travel.State.Gov > Intercountry Adoption > Country Information > Mozambique Intercountry Adoption Information

-Some northern districts in Cabo Delgado Province – Level 3: Reconsider Travel
+Pemba, Capital of Cabo Delgado Province – Level 3: Reconsider Travel

 Visit our website for Travel to High-Risk Areas.

-Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, with the intention of returning for the child when they are able to do so.
-In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.
+Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending the child return home when possible.
+In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).